-- Q6.1 With respect to the calibration of scenarios, Section A 5.2 of the VACARVM document provides calibration points for the S&P 500 index and Section A 5.3 states in part that "Calibration of other markets (funds) is left to the judgment of the actuary, but the scenarios so generated must be consistent with the calibration points in the table in Section A 5.2."
+- Q6.1 With respect to the calibration of scenarios, the VA RBC Report provides calibration points for the S&P 500 index.
 How would one go about calibrating other fund types? - A: The essence of this question relates to determining how to generate returns for the funds underlying the VA product and to ensure that those returns are consistent with the S&P 500 calibration points.